Redis Enterprise Software

 What is Redis Enterprise?

-Redis Enterprise is a robust, in-memory database platform built by same people who develop open source Redis.
+Redis Enterprise is a robust, in-memory database platform built by the same people who develop open source Redis.
 It maintains the simplicity and high performance of Redis and adds many enterprise-grade capabilities, including:

 - Linear scaling to hundreds of millions of operations per second